Andreane Chamberland Slays In Bold Blue Lingerie Set With Attached Garter Belt

 The matching panties were pulled up high over her narrow hips and exposed her muscular thighs.
 She added an attached garter belt that wrapped around her slim midsection and highlighted her toned tummy and rock-hard abs.

 The model accessorized with a blue half moon pendant on a dainty chain.
-She added large gold hoop earrings, and even wore a fluffy robe, which she allowed to fall off of her shoulders to help showcase her killer bod.
+She added large gold hoop earrings and wore a fluffy robe, which she allowed to fall off of her shoulders to help showcase her killer body.

 Andreane posed with her hip pushed out and her back arched.
 She had her legs slightly apart as one hand rested at her side and the other came up to touch her hair.

-In the background, a white wall and some folding privacy screens could be seen behind her.
+In the background, a white wall and some folding privacy screens could be seen.
 Andreane also geotagged her location as Canada.

-Her long, blond hair was parted in the center.
-The locks were styled in sleek, straight strands that hung down her back and spilled over both of her shoulders.
+She parted her long blond hair in the center and styled her locks in sleek, straight strands that hung down her back and spilled over both of her shoulders.

-Andreane’s 557,000-plus followers made quick work of showing their support for the post by clicking the like button more than 3,300 times in less than an hour after it was shared to her feed.
+Andreane’s 557,000-plus followers made quick work of showing their support for the post by clicking the like button more than 3,300 times in less than an hour.
 Her admirers also flocked to the comments section to leave over 150 remarks about the snap during that time.

-“Incredibly beautiful wow,” one follower stated.
+“Incredibly beautiful wow,” one follower praised.

 “Always looking amazing,” another wrote.